Actors Who Ruined Their Career In A Matter Of Seconds

 As The A.V.
 Club details, in Kennedy's opening monologue, he made an off-color joke about Psy (of "Gangnam Style" fame): "Now when you hear the word, 'Asian rapper,' you won't just think of a little plastic bag that holds your fortune cookie."
 Technical gaffes marred the production, as did product placements for Carl's Jr. and a local casino.
 (For the latter, Kennedy appeared in a comedy sketch dressed up like a Native American chief.)
 Later on, Kennedy interviewed an African-American woman on the street and coined a crude, "white" version of the saying "once you go Black, you never go back."
 The whole point of a New Year's show is the countdown, which Kennedy somehow bungled, unable to locate a clock at midnight and missing the moment by 10 seconds.

-Unbelievably, Kennedy told the New York Times that the show was terrible on purpose.
+Unbelievably, Kennedy told The New York Times that the show was terrible on purpose.
 "It was totally supposed to be like that," Kennedy claimed.
 "We wanted to make almost an anti-New Year's Eve show."

 Warren Beatty

 It'll probably always be the most famous gaffe in awards show history: At the 2017 Academy Awards, Warren Beatty and co-presenter Faye Dunaway gave the best picture trophy to the wrong movie.
-What happened — As the Hollywood Reporter details, the nominees were announced, and Beatty, a true Hollywood legend, opened the envelope.
+As the Hollywood Reporter details, the nominees were announced, and Beatty, a true Hollywood legend, opened the envelope.
 Rather than read the words, he paused, obviously confused.
 At first it seemed sad, as if his brain had failed him.
 But then he abruptly handed the envelope to Dunaway.
 Dunaway glanced at the envelope's contents, and, not wanting to produce even more weirdness and silence, blurted out what she saw: "La La Land."
 The producers of that movie hit the stage for their acceptance speeches ... until one of them, Jordan Horowitz said, "There's a mistake.
 'Moonlight,' you guys won best picture."
 Sure enough, he held up the best picture envelope — the correct one.

 Apparently, one of the PricewaterhouseCooper accountants on hand had given Beatty the previously awarded best actress envelope by mistake.
 It said, "Emma Stone, 'La La Land,'" which is why Dunaway said what she said.
 So "La La Land" lost, but the person who really lost here was Warren Beatty.
 The once mighty filmmaker and actor behind Oscar-winning classics like "Reds" looked like an old fool on that stage because of somebody else's error ... and then a few more times as he made the interview circuit explaining how everything had gone so wrong.